kylesayrs/GMMPytorch/README.md

 | Constant   | Variance is not learned and is equal across all dimensions and components     |

 As of now only Full and Diagonal mixture types have been implemented

+## Comparison to Expectation Maximization (EM) Algorithm ##
+For more information, see [On Convergence Properties of the EM Algorithm for Gaussian Mixtures](https://dspace.mit.edu/bitstream/handle/1721.1/7195/AIM-1520.pdf?sequence=2).

 ## Singularity Mitigation ##
 From Pattern Recognition and Machine Learning by Christopher M. Bishop, pg.
 433: